Materiality Threshold in Audits

 2. Set the Materiality Base: One of the most critical steps is selecting an appropriate financial statement item as their base for calculating.
 The choice should reflect the nature of the entity and the information most relevant to users of the financial statements.

-3. Determine the Benchmark Percentage: They will select a benchmark percentage that will be applied to the base.
-This percentage serves as a starting point for the calculation of the threshold.
-Professional standards, industry practices, and regulatory requirements influence the benchmark percentage.
-Auditors will adjust this percentage as needed.
+3. Determine the Benchmark Percentage: They will select a benchmark percentage to apply to the base.
+This percentage serves as a starting point for calculating the threshold.
+Professional standards, industry practices, and regulatory requirements influence the benchmark percentage, which auditors will adjust as needed.

 4. Calculate the Preliminary Materiality Threshold: Multiply the benchmark percentage by the chosen base to calculate the preliminary materiality threshold.
 For example, if the materiality base is net income and the benchmark percentage is 5%, the preliminary materiality threshold would be 5% of the audited entity's net income.